 4.1.
 Visual evaluations.
-First of all, we have tested our algorithm on the videos proposed by Wexler et~al.~[38] and Granados et~al~[19].
-The visual results of our algorithm may be seen in Figures 9 and 10.
+First, we have tested our algorithm on the videos proposed by Wexler, Shechtman, and Irani [40] and Granados et al. [20].
+The visual results of our algorithm may be seen in Figures 8 and 9.
 We note that the inpainting results of the previous authors on these examples are visually almost perfect, so very little qualitative improvement can be made.
-It may be seen that our results are of similarly high quality to the those of the previous algorithms.
-In particular we are able to deal with situations where several moving objects must be correctly recreated, without requiring manual segmentation as in [19].
+It may be seen that our results and those of the previous algorithms are of similarly high quality.
+In particular, we are able to deal with situations where several moving objects must be correctly recreated, without requiring manual segmentation as in [20].
 We also achieve these results in at least an order of magnitude less time than the previous algorithms.
-We note that it is not feasible to apply the method of Wexler et~al. to the examples of [19], whose resolution is too large (up to $1120 \times 754 \times 200$ pixels).
+We note that it is not feasible to apply the method of Wexler, Shechtman, and Irani to the examples of [20], whose resolution is too large (up to $1120 \times 754 \times 200$ pixels).